 Cliff Booth (Brad Pitt): More of a second lead than a supporting actor, Pitt gets the funnier scenes while DiCaprio gets to do the heavy lifting acting-wise.
 Though DiCaprio is wonderful, It’s Pitt you remember most, especially after your initial viewing.

 The final 45 minutes, though still exhilarating, feel like Tarantino’s spinning his wheels.
 You don’t mind it too much because you’ve identified and believed every moment of Jamie Foxx from a beaten-down slave to the horsey-riding, wife-saving badass Django becomes.
 Nazis and slavery get what’s coming to them, even if it’s only in the movies.
 We’re happier for it.
 Oh yeah, and we get to see Leo DiCaprio play a slaveowner.
 Life is great.

 "How do you like the bounty hunting business?"

 "Kill white people and get paid for it?
 What's not to like?"

 When Calvin and Stephen realize what Django and King Schulz are up to.
 First, it’s just fun to watch Sam Jackson and DiCaprio act together.
 Second, they’re both such unlikable (and smart) characters we’re genuinely worried for Django and Hilde after this scene.

-There’s a reason Christoph Walz won Best Supporting Actor.
-Though he’s made a career this past decade of playing bad guys, it was rewarding to see Walz play shades of gray as the dentist turned bounty hunter.
-There’s a palpable letdown after Schulz makes his exit.
+Dr. King Schultz (Christoph Waltz): There’s a reason Christoph Waltz won Best Supporting Actor.
+Though he’s made a career this past decade of playing bad guys, it was rewarding to see Waltz play shades of gray as the dentist turned bounty hunter.
+There’s a palpable letdown after Schultz makes his exit.
 His absence is felt, sometimes to the detriment of the movie.

 "AK-47.
 The very best there is.
 When you absolutely, positively got to kill every motherf****r in the room, accept no substitutes."